rkalajian/devar-tty.com/src/posts/Fantasy-Life-Online-Tier-List.md

 Fantasy Life Online has been out for a few months now, with several new 5-Star characters joining the roster at an accelerated rate compared to the Japanese run of the game.
 The following tier list only looks at 5-Star characters, as there is really no need to compare characters that are 4-Star or lower.

-## Fantasy Life Online Character Tiier List
+## Fantasy Life Online Character Tier List
 ***Updated February 18, 2022: Added Luby to S-Tier***

 | Tier | Characters                                           |